nishithpandey/NanoRaft/site-src/src/blog/2023-02-15-log-replication.md

 the solution to the consensus problem.
 However, it also causes the leader to become bottleneck very easily.
 Therefore it is very important to apply several techniques to replicate log entries in a performant manner.
-In this article, we investigated the techniques implemented in MicroRaft.
+In this article, we investigated the techniques implemented in NanoRaft.
 Of course, we are not done yet.
 We still have a few more tricks in the tank to improve performance of log replication!